Helmoes/markdown-notes/C programming.md

 # Functions
 A function declaration tells the compiler about a function's name, return type, and parameters.
 A function definition provides the actual body of the function.
+## Specific functions
+### switch()
+- Can replace a sequence of `if` statements.
+- Will continue to run until `break` or end of switch statement.
+- Check for correct breaks.

+### atoi()
+Part of stdlib.h
+Interprets an integer value in a byte string pointed to by `str`.
+Integer value corresponding to the contents of `str` on success.
+If no conversion can be performed, `0` is returned.
+The name stands for "ASCII to integer".

 # Pointers
 To get address of variable use `&`.